sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

     ![Opening the Package Manager console in Visual Studio.](./media/open-pmc.png "Opening the Package Manager Console")

-5. Enter the following command in the Package Manager console.
-It will install the open-source Npgsql Entity Framework Core provider.

-    ```powershell
-    Install-Package Npgsql.EntityFrameworkCore.PostgreSQL -Version 5.0.7
-    ```

-6. Enter the following command in the Package Manager console to produce the models.
+5. Enter the following command in the Package Manager console to produce the models.
 The `-Force` flag eliminates the need to manually clear the `Data` directory.
+The `Npgsql` connector is included with the sample app to simplify the modification process.

     ```powershell
     Scaffold-DbContext Name=ConnectionStrings:PostgreSqlConnectionString Npgsql.EntityFrameworkCore.PostgreSQL -OutputDir Data -Context DataContext -Schemas public -Force